 Covering these key areas will allow you to achieve the precise working relationship you are looking for, and ensure that your projects are completed without undue worry.

-Legislate is a contracting platform where letting agents and landlords can create valid agreements on their own terms.
-Read our tutorials on making a consultancy agreement or download 'Definitive Guide to Business contracts' for more information.
+Legislate is a contracting platform where businesses and landlords can create valid agreements on their own terms.
+Don't use the first free Consultancy agreement you find online.
+Instead sign up to Legislate and read our tutorials on making a consultancy agreement or download 'Definitive Guide to Business contracts' for more information.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.